-Jim Becker – Jim Becker is a member of the Rotary Club of Petaluma.
+Jim Becker – Jim “Kimo” Becker is a member of the Rotary Club of Hilo, Hawaii.
 He has been a Rotarian for over 20 years and is especially interested in international service.
-He is widely traveled and has visited Bangkok and Shanghai every year for several years.
 He has built up an extensive network of Rotarian contacts who are active in international service.
 Jim traveled to Kathmandu, Nepal in November 2015 to launch a telemedicine project at the Kathmandu Institute of Science and Technology School of Medicine.
-The country is still recovering from the April 2015 earthquake.
+In 2019 he returned to Nepal to launch five more telemedicine projects.
 Jim has extensive connections with Rotary in China and has helped lead the project in Shanghai which began in July 2017.

 Jim Symons – Jim is an attorney and member of Rotary Club of Petaluma.
 He traveled with Dr. Gude, Mike Cook and Jim Becker to Shanghai in 2016 to explore setting up a telemedicine project in connection with a Gift of Life global grant project of the Rotary Club of Shanghai.
 Jim assisted with the Shanghai doctors exchange project in 2017 which involved Dr. Gude and medical professionals and Rotarians visiting the Children’s Hospital of Fudan University in Shanghai and then four doctors from Shanghai visiting California to learn about how telemedicine is practiced here.